Our main specialisation is Residential and Commercial Property.

 In a bid to tackle serious organised crime, since 2003 new anti-money laundering laws have been implemented.
 Under these laws, solicitors undertaking certain types of work have more onerous reporting and record-keeping requirements that must be adhered to.

 Accordingly, we take a robust approach in respect of our requirements and will require from all clients, without exception, documentary evidence verifying that they are who they say they are and where they live, and evidence as to the source of funds, in order to satisfy our obligations.
-For that purpose, before we carry out any work on your behalf, we require at least two original documents to confirm your identity and address, such as:-
+For that purpose, before we carry out any work on your behalf, we require you to undertake a digital ID check or provide at least two original documents to confirm your identity and address, such as:-

 - Passport or full (picture) driving licence AND